Sexing Your Ferret

 Absolutely do NOT breed your jill to bring her out of season!

-Breeding is a very complicated and risky business that can endanger the life of your female and any potential kits (due to serious genetic disorders).
+Breeding is a very complicated and risky business that can endanger the life of your female, as well as risk the health of the potential kits without proper planning.
 If you are concerned about your female, please contact your vet immediately.
 We are also happy to offer support (but not medical advice!) on the Forum.